mds1/path-planning/README.md

 - `mapscale`: Multiples map dimensions and FRO by this value.
 - `start`: Start location of the agent, entered as (x,y,z) coordinates.
 - `goals`: All goals to travel to, where each goal is its own row.
 Entered as (x,y,z,0), where 0 is a placeholder used when there are moving goals (it stores a unique integer generated from the (x,y,z) values in order keep track of the goals).
+  - When there are multiple goals, the goal location selected is that with the shortest Euclidean distance from the current location.
 - `initX, initY, initZ`: Lists containing intial coordinates of moving goals.
 - `T`: Moving goals will not move every `n` iterations, where `n` is the value entered here.
 This is to ensure the goals can be caught by the agent.
 - `obstacles`: Enter locations of any FIO as `(x,y,z)`.